PaimaStudios/paima-engine/README.md

 - `Paima Middleware Core` (The library which aids connecting frontends to Paima logic)
 - `Paima Utils` (The Library which holds auxillary functions between the other modules)
 - `Paima Utils Backend` (Utils which are purely for backend (and may not work in a browser environment))
-- `Paima Build Utils` (Helps build the Paima components used user projects)
+- `Paima Build Utils` (Helps build the Paima components used user projects - not included as part of the `@paima/sdk` package)
 - `Paima Prando` (Custom fork of a deterministic pseudo-RNG generator library)
 - `Paima Concise` (The library which enables building and parsing concise encoding)
 - `Paima Crypto` (Has utility functions for all cryptography and blockchains Paima supports)